AdoraNwodo/laravel-cors-middleware/readme.md

 ]
 ```

-There is a default configuration in ```config.laravelcorsmiddleware.php```.
+There is a default configuration in ```config/laravelcorsmiddleware.php```.
 Publish this file to your own config directory and change to your own values.
 You can publish the file by running the code below in your terminal:
 ```
 php artisan vendor:publish --provider="AdoraNwodo\LaravelCorsMiddleware\LaravelCorsMiddlewareServiceProvider"
 ```